andreamazza89/presentations/four-phase-testing/README.md

 the focus is on simplifying our lives as develpers, making big tasks easier by breaking them down.

+Here is a link to the [slideshow] (https://www.dropbox.com/s/jqyg2kcw25qfqf2/four-phase-testing.key?dl=0)

 ## Practice
 Build a tiny traffic system to practice the four-phase-test pattern.